supreme-gg-gg/instagram-cli/CONTRIBUTING.md

 ## How to Contribute

+> If you are experienced in contributing to open-source projects, you only need to go over sections 1 and 4.

 ### 1. Create an Issue

-Before working on any changes, **you must first create an issue** in the [Issues](../../issues) section.
+Before working on any changes, **you must first create an issue** in the [Issues](../../issues) section so that everyone is informed and you can receive feedback from others in the community and maintainers.
 Your issue should fall into one of these categories:

 - **Bug Report** – If you've found a bug, please provide clear steps to reproduce it.
 - **Feature Request** – If you have an idea for a new feature, describe its purpose and how it improves the project.